novembersoftware/aretheyup/docs/deployment.md

 docker compose -f docker-compose.prod.yml down
 ```

 Use `down` without `-v` if you want to preserve the checked-in Postgres and Redis volumes.
-If you started only one profile, you can stop just that service with `docker compose -f docker-compose.prod.yml stop api` or `stop probe`.
+If you started only one profile, you can stop just that service with `docker compose -f docker-compose.prod.yml stop api`, `stop probe`, or `stop worker`.

 Relevant files: